dell/dellemc-openmanage-ansible-modules/docs/modules/ome_device_mgmt_network.rst

   ipv4_configuration (optional, dict, None)
     IPv4 network configuration.

-    ``WARNING`` Ensure that you have an alternate interface to access OpenManage Enterprise Modular because these options can change the current IPv4 address for *hostname*.
+    \ :literal:`WARNING`\  Ensure that you have an alternate interface to access OpenManage Enterprise Modular because these options can change the current IPv4 address for \ :emphasis:`hostname`\ .

     enable_ipv4 (True, bool, None)